-Pesticides and fertilizer contain lots of heavy metals.
+Pesticides and fertilizers contain lots of heavy metals.
 We assume there were some relations between heavy metals, soil health, earthworms and vegetables.
 This little assumption inspired us to use earthworms to improve the heavy metal contaminated farmlands to increase farmland yield.
 We do really want to help peasants, like Wang Ping, reduce the economic loss.

 What did we want to do?

-Human, animals and environment are connected.
-In order to promote harmonious development between nature and human, we utilized synthetic biology to save lead comtaminated soil.
+Humans, animals and the environment are connected.
+In order to promote harmonious development between human and nature, we utilized synthetic biology to remedy lead contaminated soil.

 We believe one day, lead poisoning will be away from children, the income of peasants will be protected, and the food safety crisis will not appear.

 2 Understand

-To get a better understanding of the relations between human, animals and environment, we collaborated with One Health association.
-After taking the advice from One Healthers, we integrated the concept of One Health into our conduct to shape SLIM.
+To get a better understanding of the relations between humans, animals and the environment, we collaborated with One Health association.
+After taking the advice from One Healthers, we integrated the concept of One Health into our project to shape SLIM.

 Collaboration with One health

-One Health is a collaborative, multisectoral, and transdisciplinary approach—working at the local, regional, national, and global levels—with the goal of achieving optimal health outcomes recognizing the interconnection between people, animals, plants, and their shared environment.
+One Health is a collaborative, multi-sectoral, and transdisciplinary approach—working at the local, regional, national, and global levels—with the goal of achieving optimal health outcomes recognizing the interconnection between people, animals, plants, and their shared environment.

-出处
+Provided by One Health Association

 One Health Club NAU, a club organized by students, is building the NAU-UCDavis One Health Joint Center with University of California, Davis (UCD).
 With environmental degradation, the balance between human society and nature has been broken, causing a threat to human health.
-To solve the problem, One Health was born, holding a promise to attain optimal health for people, animals and environment with the effort of multiple disciplines.
+To solve the problem, One Health was born, holding a promise to attain optimal health for people, animals and the environment with the effort of multiple disciplines.

 How do we integrate the concept of One Health into SLIM?
-On the one side, the tolorance of earthworms is strengthened, protecting earthworms’ safety.
-On the other side, soil environmental pollution is figured out, so that we can ensure agricultural development, food safety and human health.
+On the one hand, the tolerance of earthworms is strengthened, protecting earthworms’ safety.
+On the other hand, soil environmental pollution is figured out, so that we can ensure agricultural development, food safety and human health.

-We talked with Dr. Osburn, Christie and One Healthers in Lunch Time Challenge to share the story of SLIM, where we knew how to explore the communities, institutions, or individuals affected by the problems.
-Most important of all is that we got kind suggestions and help from Dr. Osburn and Christie, which helped to shape SLIM better.
+We talked with Dr. Osburn, Christie and One Healthers in Lunch Time Challenge to share the story of SLIM.
+With them, we learnt how to explore the communities, institutions, or individuals affected by the problems.
+Most important of all is that we got kind suggestions and help from Dr. Osburn and Christie, which helped to better shape SLIM.

 Dr. Bennie I. Osburn